available to pre-order on the 8th of Nov.

 The shirt fits male and female morphologies.
 Please choose your size according to the chart below, referring to your body measurements.
 The sizing is based on usual grading for male and female wear.

 The shirt has an overall loose cut and the sides are straight.
 The finished garment measurements can help you compare its proportions to a shirt you already own and of which you like the fit.
+The sleeves are deliberately on the longer side so they still cover the wrists even with the arms extended to reach the handlebars.

 Please note that size names are solely for guidance.
 The only way to ensure a good fit is to measure your body.